k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 ![](17_Graphit/images/light_get_command_builder_add_bigger.png)

-Once this 1st node is created, it will looks like this:
+Once this 1st node has been created, it will looks like this:
 ![](17_Graphit/images/light_first_graphit_node.png)

 You can later change the **get** command, when needed, by clicking on the ![](17_Graphit/images/selection.png) icon, triggering the *Get Command Builder* pop-up window again.